tpvets_logo.jpg (2726 bytes)TOA PAYOH VETS

 Yes.
 However, I don't advise it as the cat is under stress of anaesthetic drugs, pain-killer drugs and antibiotics.
 But some owners don't have time.
 So, vaccination is done.
 Usually there are no adverse effects.

-SHARING KNOWLEDGE ON INJECTABLE ANAESTHESIA IN THE STERILISATION OF CATS AT WWW.TOAPAYOHVETS.COM, SINGAPORE - PART 2
+SHARING KNOWLEDGE ON INJECTABLE ANAESTHESIA IN THE STERILISATION OF CATS AT TOAPAYOHVETS, SINGAPORE - PART 2

 INJECTABLE ANAESTHETICS IM